owersite/htb-invite-generator/README.md

 ![preview](others.png)

 # Disclaimer:
-For educational purposes only, (me)Owersite, is not resposible for whatever you do with this.
+### Owersite(creator of HTB(HackTheBox) Invite Generator & this github repository) is not is not resposible for whatever you do with this, it is made for educational purposes only!